caiocmb7/projetos/ML&AI/world cup 2022/README.md

 * Build ML Algorithms using k-fold and gridsearch to predict home team winning, drawing or away team winning
     - Standardize columns reduced the values of the metrics.
     - Compare results using SVM, LogisticRegression and RandomForestClassifier
+        - Perfomed better when using more test size

 <a name="conclusion"></a>
 ## 🏁 Conclusion